dijidiji/documentation/docs/Splashkit/Unit Testing/Index.md

 Currently, unit testing isn't given much of a spotlight in documentation, and developing and running tests is more cumbersome than it could be.
 So, goals for unit testing are:

-- Research ways of improving unit testing workflow, including integration into Visual Studio Code (since this is the IDE recommended in SplashKit documentation)
+- Research ways of improving unit testing workflow, including integration into Visual Studio Code, which is the IDE recommended in SplashKit documentation
 - Create documentation for unit testing, including an onboarding guide for those wanting to write and run unit tests